zushicat/simple-rest-api/README.md

 ### Description
 A very simple API using werkzeug and jsrpc
 - when running docker container, in Dockerfile
-CMD ["poetry", "run", "python", "-m", "api_cradle.api"]:
+CMD ["poetry", "run", "python", "-m", "simple_rest_api.api"]:
   - starts service in src/api/_main_.py
   - src/api/server.py: function "application" waits for jsrpc request
   - on request: dispatcher delegates to src/fancy_stuff/_my_application.py
       - passing the attributes from "params" in request
       - a file in /data is read, getting the attribute "name"
       - both values are passed to do_something in _make_fancy_shit
           - returns json
       - returns returned json
   - returns API response

 No additional fancyness (such as logging, testing & stuff) implemented.

 ### Prerequisite
 - install latest version of docker
-- (maybe: docker --> preferences --> allowcate more memory)

 ### If you are using Visual Studio Code
 - (If you are using OSX, install with brew cask install visual-studio-code)